camcima/dukpt-php/README.md

 use DUKPT\KeySerialNumber;
 use DUKPT\Utility;

-$decryptedData = Utility::hex2bin(Utility::removePadding(Utility::tripleDesDecrypt($encryptedHexData, $decryptionKey, true)));
+$decryptedData = Utility::hex2bin(
+                    Utility::removePadding(
+                        Utility::tripleDesDecrypt($encryptedHexData, $decryptionKey, true)
+                    )
+                  );
 ```

 The last parameter of the `tripleDesDecrypt` method changes the encryption mode to CBC3 (true), while the normal mode is ECB.
 I did this because we tested a chinese device that used this DES mode.

 ## Notes ##

 Be aware that there are some DES/3DES/AES implementation differences between devices, as DES has many modes (ECB, CBC, CFB, OFB, ...).
+If it doesn't work, try another mode...